rh-mobb/aro-workshop-content/aro-content/200-ops/day2/upgrades.md

 1. In a moment, you'll begin to see what upgrades are available for your cluster.
 From here, you could click the *Select a version* button and upgrade the cluster, or you could follow the instructions below to use the Managed Upgrade Operator.

+    !!! warning "Do not perform an upgrade at this stage"

     ![Web Console - Available Upgrades](../../Images/aro-console-upgrade.png)

 ## Upgrade using the Managed Upgrade Operator